Web design: 2001–2012

-Since the start of the 21st century, the web has become more and more integrated into people's lives.
+Since the start of the 21st century, the web has become increasingly integrated into people's lives.
 As this has happened, the technology of the web has also continued to evolve.
 There have also been significant changes in the way people use and access the web, and this has changed how sites are designed.

 Since the end of the browsers wars new browsers have been released.
 Many of these are open source, meaning that they tend to have faster development and are more supportive of new standards.
 The new options are considered by many to be better than Microsoft's Internet Explorer.

 The W3C has released new standards for HTML (HTML5) and CSS (CSS3), as well as new JavaScript APIs, each as a new but individual standard.
 While the term HTML5 is only used to refer to the new version of HTML and some of the JavaScript APIs, it has become common to use it to refer to the entire suite of new standards (HTML5, CSS3 and JavaScript).

 2012 and later

 With the advancements in 3G and LTE internet coverage, a significant portion of website traffic shifted to mobile devices.
-This shift influenced the web design industry, steering it towards a minimalist, lighter, and simpler style.
-The "mobile first" approach emerged as a result, emphasizing the creation of website designs that prioritize mobile-oriented layouts first, before adapting them to larger screen dimensions.
+This shift influenced the web design industry, steering it towards a lighter, minimalist style.
+The "mobile first" approach emerged as a result, emphasizing the creation of website designs that prioritize mobile-oriented layouts before adapting them to larger screen dimensions.

 Tools and technologies

 Web designers use a variety of different tools depending on what part of the production process they are involved in.
-These tools are updated over time by newer standards and software but the principles behind them remain the same.
+These tools are updated over time due to new standards and software changes, but the principles behind them remain the same.
 Web designers use both vector and raster graphics editors to create web-formatted imagery or design prototypes.
 A website can be created using WYSIWYG website builder software or a content management system, or the individual web pages can be hand-coded in just the same manner as the first web pages were created.
 Other tools web designers might use include markup validators and other testing tools for usability and accessibility to ensure their websites meet web accessibility guidelines.